evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ## Drivetrain

-GMC Hummer EV Edition 1 Pickup has an all-wheel drive system supported by three motors.
+The GMC Hummer EV Edition 1 Pickup has an all-wheel drive system supported by three motors.
 One on front axle, and two on rear axle.
 The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension